awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode.md

 The `unlimited` mode is a credit configuration option for burstable performance instances\.
 It can be enabled or disabled at any time for a running or stopped instance\.

 **Note**
-T3 instances are launched as `unlimited` by default\.
+T3 and T3a instances are launched as `unlimited` by default\.
 T2 instances are launched as `standard` by default\.

 ### How Unlimited Burstable Performance Instances Work<a name="how-burstable-performance-instances-unlimited-works"></a>